energy-collaboration-agreement

 Working together to support shared community goals

-Tucson Electric Power and the City of Tucson have drafted an Energy Collaboration Agreement that reflects a shared commitment to work together in service of the community we both support.
+The Tucson Mayor and City Council approved an Energy Collaboration Agreement with Tucson Electric Power that reflects a shared commitment to work together in service of the community we both support.

-The agreement would establish a framework for collaboration focused on energy reliability, affordability, resilience, and long‑term community priorities.
+The agreement establishes a framework for collaboration focused on energy reliability, affordability, resilience, and long‑term community priorities.
 It is designed to strengthen coordination between the City and TEP while promoting energy‑related efforts that serve the needs of Tucson residents and businesses.

-The agreement must be approved by the Tucson Mayor and City Council.
-Additionally, City of Tucson voters would need to approve a new franchise agreement between TEP and the City of Tucson before the agreement could take effect.
+City of Tucson voters need to approve a new franchise agreement between TEP and the City of Tucson before the agreement could take effect.

 What Is the Energy Collaboration Agreement?